0xPolygonHermez/zkevm-prover/README.md

 ```

 ### StateDB service database
 To use persistence in the StateDB (Merkle-tree) service you must create the database objects needed by the service.
-To do this you must run the shell script `"./tools/statedb/create_db.sh"`
+To do this run the shell script `"./tools/statedb/create_db.sh"`

 ### Build & run docker
 ```